AI-Hypercomputer/cloud-tpu-monitoring-debugging/README.md

     the necessary plugins and build the `.terraform` directory.
 -   If there is an update to terraform google cloud provider version, run `terraform init --upgrade` for the update to take place.
--   Run `terraform apply` to deploy google cloud resources in your gcp project.
+-   Run `terraform apply -var outlier_count=<count of outliers for monitoring dashboard> -var project_name="<name of gcp project>"` to deploy google cloud resources in your gcp project.
+If `outlier_count` variable is missing from the command, terraform will take the default value (10 in this case).
-    The command will prompt you to provide values for different input variables like `project_name` that will be used to deploy the resources.
+-   You can also run `terraform apply` to deploy the resources that will prompt you to provide values for different input variables with no default values like `project_name` in this case.
+The command will use the default values set for other variables.
 -   You can also run `terraform plan` to validate resource declarations, identify any syntax errors, version mismatch etc.